LYK-love/LYK-love.github.io/source/_posts/Cache-Memory.md

 ### Line Matching and Word Selection

-Now that we have selected some set i in the previous step, the next step is to determine if a copy of the word $w$ is stored in one of the cache lines contained in set $i$.
+Now that we have selected some set $i$ in the previous step, the next step is to determine if a copy of the word $w$ is stored in one of the cache lines contained in set $i$.

 In a direct-mapped cache, this is easy and fast because <u>there is exactly one line per set.</u>